What I want to talk about here is the development of group consciousness in relation to awakening.

-Ants and bees demonstrate by analogy what group consciousness would look like humanity.
-For those insects It is happening at subconscious level through the activity of the substance but the analogy is useful and it is easy to extrapolate.
+Ants and bees demonstrate by analogy what group consciousness would look like in humanity.
+For those insects, It is happening at a subconscious level through the activity of the substance but the analogy is useful and it is easy to extrapolate.
 A child can easily understand what group consciousness is just by observing the activity of those little insects.

-What could the world look like once group consciousness as fully settled in?
+What could the world look like once group consciousness is fully settled in?

 - Goods (no planned obsolescence anymore) will be produced for the good of all not out of greed as it is currently the case.

 - Technology will accessible to all.
 Engineers will team up together to create resistant and durable products.

 - Resources won’t be hoarded by a minority to the detriment of the majority and will be shared based on geographical needs.